Tuesday’s Tribute: #1Son

 It is hard to believe that yesterday he celebrated his 22nd birthday.
 Like all mothers, I miss the days when he used to run to me the moment he glimpsed my arrival at his school or a friend’s house to pick him up.
 Occasionally, when he is speaking, I remember the higher-pitched little boy voice that used to call out for “Mama!” instead of the manly one that booms “Mother!” or, when he’s feeling snarky, “Juanita,” from the other end of the house.
 When he hugs me, I recall how shocked I was the first time I realized that he had grown as tall as me: He grinned proudly as we noted that we were looking at each other exactly at eye level.

-But also like me, BigBob would not change a thing about our #1Son.
-Like his brother, he is a gift from God.
+But also like me, his father would not change a thing about our #1Son.

 That is so sweet.
 My own #1 son is only 8 so I can only imagine how things will change by the time he’s 22.